cvetomir-todorov/CecoChat/docs/what-next.md

 * Performance
   - Use allocation-free logging
-  - Benchmark Kafka and improve its configuration
+  - Make a larger benchmark and improve configuration of backplane, client-server communication, databases
 * Observability
+  - Add Open Telemetry metrics and traces to Redis
+  - Add Open Telemetry metrics to UserDB when Npgsql adds support
   - Use Cassandra instrumentation from .NET contrib
-  - Add Open Telemetry metrics in UserDB when Npgsql adds support
-  - Improve existing distributed tracing - baggage propagation, custom instrumentation implementation
-  - Improve existing log aggregation - performance of Fluentd, ElasticSearch index customizations
-* Deployment
-  - Create a redis cluster
 * Misc
   - Control sending notifications to SignalR connected clients as previously with gRPC clients
   - Improve monotonic clock skew and make snowflake ID generation to use it as `IdGen.ITimeSource`
-  - Improve error handling, resilience